Skip to main content

 • Disability status of household members

-• Other factors, which will be discussed in detail later in this guide
+Other factors that impact budgeting will be discussed in detail later in this guide.

 Federal rules mandate that a household’s income and resources must pass three tests to determine benefit eligibility, but most NYS households must only pass one—an income test: